jeffThompson/PhysicalComputing/Week02_LEDs/README.md

 ### ASSIGNMENT
 This week, we'll limit oursleves to just your microcontrollers and a handful of LEDs.
 No fancy sensors, motors, etc yet; instead, the goal is to get comfortable with programming, uploading code to your board, and thinking creatively!

-A few rules for this project:
+A few "rules" for this project:
 * Use at least two LEDs
 * Either on/off or pulse-width modulation (PWM)
 * No other inputs/outputs other than LEDs!